 The Cuiabá I Power Plant is a 480 MW (nominal) combined-cycle electric power generating facility.
 When fully constructed, the Cuiabá I Power Plant will consist of two 150 MW combustion turbines and one 180 MW steam turbine, providing a total nominal capacity of 480 MW.

 The Cuiabá I Power Plant is in an advanced stage of completion.
-During the first phase, which is over 96% complete, the power plant has been operating on diesel fuel at a nominal capacity of 150 MW since April 1999 and has achieved power dispatch levels of over 18 hours per day.
-When the second phase is completed, the Power Plant will have a nominal capacity of 300 MW.
-Upon completion of the third phase (anticipated in July 2001), the Power Plant will operate in combined cycle mode and will have a nominal capacity of 480 MW.
+During the first phase, which is almost complete, the power plant has been operating on diesel fuel at a nominal capacity of 150 MW since April 1999 and has achieved power dispatch levels of over 18 hours per day.
+When the second phase is completed (in [July 2000] using diesel and in December 2000 using gas), the Cuiabá I Power Plant will have a nominal capacity of 300 MW.
+Upon completion of the third phase (anticipated in June 2001), the Cuiabá I Power Plant will operate in combined cycle mode and will have a nominal capacity of 480 MW.
 At that time, the Cuiabá I Power Plant is expected to be used as a base-load facility and to be dispatched almost 24 hours per day.

 The main generating equipment will be two power blocks, each consisting of two industrial gas turbines and generators and one steam turbine and generator.
-This standard configuration is referred to as a two-on-one configuration.
-The gas turbines will burn natural gas and directly provide the energy to turn two associated electric generators.
+This standard configuration is referred to as a “two-on-one” configuration.
+In the first cycle of this configuration, gas turbines burn natural gas and directly provide the energy to turn two associated electric generators.
 This in turn will generate electric energy.
-This process is the first cycle of the generating process.
-In addition to this cycle, the exhaust heat from the gas turbines will be used to create steam in a heat recovery steam generator (“HRSG”).
-The steam from the HRSG is used to turn the steam turbine and associated generator to create additional electric energy.
-This second cycle combined with the first creates a combined cycle plant.
+In the second cycle, the exhaust heat from the gas turbines will be used to create steam in a heat recovery steam generator (“HRSG”).
+The steam from the HRSG turns the steam turbine and associated generator to create additional electric energy.

-The turbines are the latest V84.3A made by Siemens AG.
-This model operates at a thermal efficiency of 38% in simple cycle.
-In combined cycle configuration, combustion thermal efficiency reaches 56.41% (at the lower heat rate of 7,000 Btu/KWh when running on natural gas).
+The turbines are the latest V84.3A made by Siemens AG and operate at a thermal efficiency of 38% in simple cycle.
+The V84.3A model is a single shaft turbine of single casting design, with a single rotor driving both compressor and turbine.
+In combined cycle, combustion thermal efficiency reaches 56.41% (at the lower heat rate of 7,000 Btu/KWh when running on natural gas).
 The combustion turbines are designed to burn natural gas or diesel.
 During the initial 150 MW phase, the Cuiabá I Power Plant is being fired with diesel.
-Commencing with the completion of the second phase and on completion of the Cuiabá Pipeline (December 2000), the Cuiabá I Power Plant will utilize natural gas as its primary fuel (with diesel available as a backup fuel).
+Commencing with the expected completion of the second phase in [July 2000] and of the Cuiabá Pipeline in December 2000, the Cuiabá I Power Plant will utilize natural gas as its primary fuel (with diesel available as a backup fuel).

-The V84.3A model is a single shaft turbine of single casting design, with a single rotor driving both compressor and turbine.
-[The combustion chamber employs hybrid burners which suppress NOx formation without injection of steam or water, guaranteeing low NOx emissions.]
-[Water injection is needed to meet emissions standards at 300+MW?]

 The steam turbine will be a combined HP/IP turbine (K-type), designed as a dual admission, axial-flow reaction condensing turbine and a double-flow LP turbine.
 The heat recovery boiler will be a simple conversion forced/natural circulation drum-type, generating steam in high, intermediate and low pressure sections.
 The instrumentation and control system employed will be the proven TELEPERM XP digital process system by Siemens AG.

-In order to supply natural gas to the Cuiabá I Plant, an essential component of the Cuiabá Project is the construction of a 648 km, 18-inch pipeline lateral that will transport gas to the Power Plant from the GTB segment of BBPL.
+In order to supply natural gas to the Cuiabá I Power Plant, an essential component of the Cuiabá Project is the construction of a 648 km, 18-inch pipeline lateral that will transport gas to the Cuiabá I Power Plant from the GTB segment of BBPL.
 GTB will transport gas from Rio Grande to the connection point of the Cuiabá Pipeline at Rio San Miguel.